-Fact: The American Dietetic Association (ADA) states that vegetarians and vegans enjoy lower blood cholesterol levels, lower blood pressure, lower rates of hypertension and Type 2 diabetes, lower body mass indexes, a lower risk of death from ischemic heart disease, and lower overall cancer rates.
-The ADA concludes that vegetarian or vegan diets “are healthful, nutritionally adequate, and may provide health benefits in the prevention and treatment of certain diseases.”
+Answer: You’ll derive many health benefits from going vegan!
+The Academy of Nutrition and Dietetics states that vegans enjoy lower blood cholesterol levels, lower blood pressure, lower rates of hypertension and type 2 diabetes, lower body mass indexes, a lower risk of death from ischemic heart disease, and lower overall cancer rates.
+The academy concluded that plant-based diets “are healthful, nutritionally adequate and may provide health benefits in the prevention and treatment of certain diseases.”

-Fact: Vegetarian staples, such as pasta, rice, tofu, and beans, are much cheaper than meat.
-The money that you save from not buying meat can go toward paying just a little extra for nondairy milk and other staples, such as fruits and vegetables.
-You can also save money by buying food in bulk at grocery stores, on the Internet, or through catalogs.
-Click here to browse hundreds of free vegan recipes.
+Answer: Vegan staples, such as pasta, rice, tofu, and beans, are much more affordable than meat.
+While some specialty items—such as prepared vegan meats and cheese—can be pricey, they’re not essentials, and they’re still typically less expensive than meat.
+The money that you save from not buying meat could go toward paying just a little extra for these items and other staples, such as fruits and vegetables.
+You could also save money by buying food in bulk or keeping an eye on sales.
+Many vegan prepared foods are becoming even more affordable as more brands enter the market.